 Many papers have since followed up on Krizhevsky's work and some were able to improve upon the original results.
 But while most attention went into the problem of using convnets to do image recognition, in this article I will describe how I was able to successfully apply convnets to a rather different domain, namely that of underwater bioacoustics, where sounds of different animal species are detected and classified.

 My work on this topic began with last year's Kaggle Whale Detection Challenge, which asked competitors to classify two-second audio recordings, some of which had a certain call of a specific whale on them, and others didn't.
 The whale in question was the North Atlantic Right Whale (NARW), which is a whale species that's sadly nearly extinct, with less than 400 individuals estimated to still exist.
-Believing that this could be a very interesting and meaningful way to test my freshly acquired knowledge around convolutional neural networks, I entered the challenge early, and was able to reach a pretty remarkable Area Under Curve (AUC) score of 97% after only three days into the competition.
+Believing that this could be a very interesting and meaningful way to test my freshly acquired knowledge around convolutional neural networks, I entered the challenge early, and was able to reach a pretty remarkable Area Under Curve (AUC) score of roughly 97% after only two days into the competition.

 The trick to my early success was that I framed the problem of finding the whale sound patterns as an image reconition problem, by turning the two-second sound clips each into spectrograms.
 Spectrograms are essentially 2-d arrays with amplitude as a function of time and frequency.
 This allowed me to use standard convnet architectures quite similar to those Krizhevsky had used when working with the CIFAR-10 image dataset.
 With one of few differences in architecture stemming from the fact that CIFAR-10 uses RGB images as input, while my spectrograms have one real number value per pixel, not unlike gray-scale images.